LightBurnSoftware/Documentation/Boolean.md

 ## Union

 Union is similar to weld, but works with 2 selected objects only.
+However these selected objects can actually be grouped items, not just a single vector shape.

 ## Boolean Subtract

 Boolean subtract is the opposite of Union.
 It will remove the area that the second selected shape overlaps the first shape by.
+The order in which you select shapes will determine the outcome.
+This tool also works with grouped items.

 ## Boolean Intersection

 This will creatre a shape from 2 selected shapes that has an outline defined by only the areas in which the shapes overlap.
+This tool also works with grouped items.